 -

 Magdalene: As mentioned earlier, Magdalene is the root name from which Madeline is derived.
 This spelling is much more formal and directly references the biblical figure.
 While not typically used as a given name in modern times, Magdalene is still recognized and respected for its historical and religious significance.
-This version is often seen in more traditional or religious contexts That alone is useful..
+This version is often seen in more traditional or religious contexts The details matter here..

 -

 Magdalen: A shortened form of Magdalene, Magdalen is sometimes used as a given name, though it is more commonly encountered as the name of colleges (such as Magdalen College, Oxford).
-It retains the religious connotations of Magdalene but with a slightly more concise and modern feel Less friction, more output..
+It retains the religious connotations of Magdalene but with a slightly more concise and modern feel Not complicated — just consistent..

 -